-Additional fact sheets are available about each of these areas of spina bifida.
+Additional fact sheets are available about each of these areas of Spina bifida on the SCHN website.

 Lower limb weakness

-A child may have difficulty mobilising and might require the use of mobility aids, such as orthoses, crutches or a wheelchair.
+A child may have difficulty mobilising and might need mobility aids, such as orthoses, crutches or a wheelchair.

 Altered skin sensation

-A child with Spina Bifida may also experience altered or loss of sensation to areas of their skin.
+A child with Spina Bifida may have a change to or loss of sensation to areas of their skin.
 Therefore attention and care will be needed to be taken to avoid damage or injury, and to maintain healthy skin.

 Bladder and bowel control

-Normal bladder and bowel control may not be achieved.
-Damage to the nerves that control these functions may mean the bladder is affected and not empty properly.
-Catheters may be required to help empty the bladder, to prevent urinary tract infections and kidney damage.
+Normal bladder and bowel control may not be possible.
+Damage to the nerves that control these functions may mean the bladder is affected and can not empty properly.
+Catheters may be needed to help empty the bladder, to prevent urinary tract infections and kidney damage.
 Bowel continence is achieved through diet and regular toileting.
-In many cases medication may be required.
+In many cases medication may be needed.
 The goal of bladder and bowel management is to achieve social continence.
 Continence issues are supported by nursing and medical advice.

 Please refer to the Hydrocephalus fact sheet.